Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Conclusions

-In this paper, a deep learning framework based on the Koopman operator has been proposed for learning a global model of the vehicle dynamics.
-The differences of our approach with the classic MLP for modeling vehicle dynamics can be summarized as follows: i) in our approach, the deep learning networks are designed as the encoder and decoder to learn the Koopman eigenfunctions and Koopman modes, which is different from classic machine learning-based modeling methods; ii) the resulting model is a global predictor with a linear dynamic evolution and a nonlinear static mapping function, hence it is friendly for real-time implementation with optimization-based methods, such as MPC.
-Simulation studies with data sets obtained from a high-fidelity CarSim environment have been performed, including the comparisons with EDMD, ELM-EDMD, and MLP.
-The results show the effectiveness of our approach and the advantageous point in terms of modeling accuracy than EDMD, ELM-EDMD, and MLP.
-Also, our approach is more robust {than} MLP in the scenario which has the random hidden and bias layer in the training process.
-To show the learned model can be used in realistic scenarios, we also design a linear MPC with Deep EDMD (DE-MPC) for realizing reference tracking and testing the controller in the CarSim environment.
-The satisfactory tracking performance further proves the effectiveness of the proposed modeling method is effective.
-Future research will utilize the learned model for trajectory tracking in an experimental platform.
+Simulation studies with data sets obtained from a high-fidelity CarSim environment have been performed, including the comparisons with EDMD, ELM-EDMD, and DNN.
+The results show the effectiveness of our approach and the advantageous point in terms of modeling accuracy than EDMD, ELM-EDMD, and DNN.
+Also, our approach is more robust {than} DNN in the scenario which has the random hidden and bias layer in the training process.
+We also tested the performance of DE-MPC for realizing trajectory tracking in the CarSim environment.
+Satisfactory tracking performance further verifies the effectiveness of the proposed Deep EDMD and DE-MPC methods.
+Future research will utilize the learned model for trajectory tracking in a real-world experimental platform of autonomous vehicles.